josephg/egwalker-paper/reg-text.typ

 #algname needs to store the event graph as long as concurrent operations may arrive, but this takes less space than CRDT state, and it only needs to be in-memory while merging concurrent operations.
 Most of the time the event graph can remain on disk.

-Gu et al.'s _mark & retrace_ method @Gu2005 is superficially similar to #algname, but it differs in several important details: it builds a CRDT-like structure containing the entire editing history, not only the parts being merged, and its ordering of concurrent insertions is prone to interleaving.
+Gu et al.'s _mark & retrace_ method @Gu2005 builds a CRDT-like structure containing the entire editing history, not only the parts being merged.

-// TODO: also mention Pijul and Darcs?
-Version control systems such as Git, as well as differential synchronization @Fraser2009, perform merges by diffing the old and new states on one branch, and applying the diff to the other branch.
-Applying patches relies on heuristics, such as searching for some amount of context before and after the modified text passage, which can apply the patch in the wrong place if the same context exists in multiple locations, and which can fail if the context has concurrently been modified.
-These systems therefore require manual merge conflict resolution and don't guarantee automatic convergence.
+Differential synchronization @Fraser2009 relies on heuristics such as similarity-matching of text to perform merges, which is not guaranteed to converge.

+Version control systems such as Git @Coglan2019, Pijul @pijul, and Darcs @darcs also track the editing history of text files and include algorithms for merging concurrent changes.
+However, they do not support real-time collaboration, and they are line-based (for code), not character-based (better for prose).

 = Conclusion